bismuthfoundation/WalletServer/Doc/Readme.md

 ### mpget

 Returns the list of transactions currently in mempool.

+Each transaction is
+`["block_height", "timestamp", "address", "recipient", "amount", "signature", "public_key", "block_hash", "fee", "reward", "operation", "openfield"]`

+### mpgetjson (address)

+Verbose version of `mpget`, with each transaction being a keyed json object rather than a bare list.

 ### mpinsert (signed_transaction):